 We define a collection of troublesome elements of the group $G$.
 Let

 where $k$ is allowed to range over the set $\{0,1,2,3, \ldots\}$.
 We define a subsequence $\langle \gamma_{n_j} \rangle$ by $n_0=0$ and

-Note that $n_j$ is well defined for all $j$ so long as $\bm \theta$ is a $\lambda$-renormalizable direction.
-See statement (2) of Theorem \ref{thm:characterization}.
-(If $n_j$ is not well defined for some $j$, then $\langle g_n \rangle$ is tail equivalent to one of the sequences in statement (2).)
+Note that $n_j$ is well defined for all $j$ so long as $\bm \theta$ is a $\lambda$-renormalizable direction by Theorem \ref{thm:characterization}.
+(If $n_j$ is not well defined for some $j$, then $\langle g_n \rangle$ is tail equivalent to one of last two pair of sequences in the theorem.)

-Given the above arguments, the following two lemmas imply the conservativity of the straight-line flow in direction of the unit vector $\bm \theta$ pointed in a $\lambda$-renormalizable direction.
+Given the above arguments, the following two lemmas imply the conservativity of the straight-line flow in a $\lambda$-renormalizable direction $\bm \theta$.
+(That is, they imply Theorem \ref{thm:pr}.)
 The first lemma handles the case of $\lambda=2$, and the second handles the case of $\lambda>2$ which is made more technical because we have to work with the varying values of $\lambda$.
-The proofs of both these lemmas use the same ideas. \begin{lemma} There is a positive $\epsilon<1$ depending such that for all $j$
+The proofs of both these lemmas use the same ideas. \begin{lemma} Assume $\lambda=2$.
+Then, there is a positive $\epsilon<1$ depending such that for all $j$

 where $\eta(1)=\frac{3}{2}$ and $\eta(n)=n$ for integers $n \geq 2$. \end{lemma}